ayatokura/ai-openscale/wos-risk-wos-only.md

 1. From the Insights dashboard, click the model deployment tile
 2. From the Actions drop-down box, click one of the following analysis options:

-   a.
-Past evaluations: Lists all the previous versions of the evaluation.
+   1. Past evaluations: Lists all the previous versions of the evaluation.
-   b.
-Compare: Compare any of the models, but especially versions of the same model, for best performance.
+   2. Compare: Compare any of the models, but especially versions of the same model, for best performance.
-   c.
-Download report PDF: Generates the model summary report, which gives you all of the metrics and the explanation for why they were scored the way they were.
+   3. Download report PDF: Generates the model summary report, which gives you all of the metrics and the explanation for why they were scored the way they were.

 ## Deploy a new model to production in Watson OpenScale